themanyone/whisper_dictation/README.md

 sudo dnf install python-devel gobject-introspection-devel python3-gobject-devel cairo-gobject-devel python3-tkinter python3-devel xdotool
 ```

-Do not install `torch`.
+Install `torch` for the chat server, but not in the same conda or venv virtual environment as `whisper_dictation`.
+Or use your main python installation.
 It downgrades nvidia-cudnn-cu11 to an incompatible version.
-Then you will have to run `pip install --upgrade nvidia-cudnn-cu11`.
+Then you will have to run `pip install --upgrade nvidia-cudnn-cu11` from within the virtual environment.
 This problem might be fixed in another update.
 Or you can build it from source.
 But for now we will use conda or venv to keep things separate.

 We got the commands to install jax for GPU(CUDA) [from here](https://jax.readthedocs.io/en/latest/index.html).